planetruby/gems/blockchain/04-cryptoquotes.md

 > - "Could quadruple in 2021 and rally to $100,000!"

-> SEC Investor Education:
-> - Don't understand an investment?
-> - Don't invest in it.

-Yes, but what if there's only 21 million of it?

-  \- Trolly McTrollface

 ## What's Crypto Quotes?

-The [cryptoquotes gem](github.com/rubycoco/blockchain) includes the oracle command line tool that gets you a free random crypto quote of the day on the new new "in math we trust" ponzi economics - on get-rich-quick blockchain secrets - on bitcon maximalists, scammers, morons, clowns, shills & bagHODLers and more
+The [cryptoquotes gem](https://github.com/rubycoco/blockchain/tree/master/cryptoquotes) includes the oracle command line tool that gets you a free random crypto quote of the day on the new new "in math we trust" ponzi economics - on get-rich-quick blockchain secrets - on bitcon maximalists, scammers, morons, clowns, shills & bagHODLers and more